mjdorma/funconf/docs/source/begins.rst

 And applying it to this simple program `demo.py`_::

-    $ cat demo.py

     import begin
     import funconf

     config = funconf.Config('my.conf')

     @begin.subcommand
     @config.foo
     def foo(**k):
-        """This is the foo code"""
+        "This is the foo code"
-        print(k)
+        print("Foo got %s" % k)
+        print("Config is:")
         print(config)

     @begin.subcommand
     @config.bread
     def bread(**k):
-        """This is the bread code"""
+        "This is the bread code"
-        print(k)
+        print("Bread got %s" % k)
+        print("Config is:")
         print(config)

     @begin.subcommand
     @config
     def run(**k):
-        """This is the run all code"""
+        "This is the run command that controls all" print("Run got %s" % k)
-        print(k)
+        print("Config is:")
         print(config)

     @begin.start
-    def main():
+    def entry():
-        """demo program - begins meets funconf"""
+        "This is a super dooper program..."
         pass